brytelands/sologger/sologger-log-transformer/README.md

     let logs_contexts = from_rpc_response(&response, &ProgramsSelector::new_all_programs()).unwrap();
 ```

-Please see the solana-log-context crate for more information regarding LogContext.
+Please see the sologger-log-context crate for more information regarding LogContext.